paladin-t/b8/docs/manual.md

 ### Sharing

-A big part of retro computing which makes it fun to work with is sharing and discussing user generated contents through magazines and other medias.
+A big part of retro computing which makes it fun to work with is sharing and discussing user generated contents on magazines and other networks.
 It is convenient to export disk and record frames in BASIC8 for sharing.

 #### Exporter and importer